Editor’s Note: This blog was originally posted on FRIDAY, 3 AUG 2018 and has been updated to reflect new information.

 How does Basware handle global deployment?

-Basware is widely recognized for its ease of global deployment, superior technical support, and consulting capability spanning the globe.
-Basware helps a broad array of international companies see the difference, with over 100 purchase-to-pay customers surpassing $1 billion in revenue headquartered in 13 different countries.
+Basware is widely recognized for our ease of global deployment spanning the globe.
+Basware helps a broad array of international companies see the difference in their P2P operations.

 We pride ourselves on being the leading invoice automation solution for global organizations and being a proven leader in supported VAT-related invoicing requirements across Europe and Latin America, including recent B2G mandates and PEPPOL requirements worldwide in countries like Australia and New Zealand.